judka-uriel/uriel-book/uriel_en.md

 A deterministic universe resembles a film, where souls do not participate in altering a predetermined sequence of states.
-Consequently, watching preselected films also does not violate the Sabbath — when playing films, as with listening to music or audiobooks, no choice is made among several options, just as no problem of choice arises when reading a book.
+Consequently, watching preselected films also does not violate the Sabbath — when watching films, as with listening to music or audiobooks, no choice is made among several options, just as no problem of choice arises when reading a book.
 Therefore, besides reading, an ideal activity for full rest, to take one's mind off daily routine,